-* The following is a letter written by Frederick Douglass to Thomas Auld, his former slave master, thanking Auld for freeing what remaind of his slaves (the actions of which are predicated on a letter -Douglass sent Auld the previous year admonishing him to do so).
-Rather than be consumed with hatred, anger and resentment toward his former master, Douglass chose to express Godly (Christlike) love and edification through forgiveness and reconciliation.
+* The following is a letter written by Frederick Douglass to Thomas Auld, his former slave master, thanking Auld for freeing what remaind of his slaves (the actions of which are predicated on a letter that Douglass sent Auld the previous year admonishing him to do so).
+Rather than being consumed with hatred, anger and resentment toward his former master, Douglass chose to express Godly (Christlike) love and edification through forgiveness and reconciliation.

 TO CAPT.
 THOMAS AULD, FORMERLY MY MASTER September 3d, 1849

 I propose to celebrate this, the 11th anniversary of my escape from your dominion, by addressing to you a friendly epistle on the subject of slavery.

 I do this partly with a view to the fulfilment [sic] of a promise I made you on this day one year ago, and partly to neutralize certain charges which I then brought against you.

 Ungrateful and unjust as you, perhaps, deem me, I should despise myself if I could wilfully [sic] malign the character even of a slaveholder; and if, at any time, I have appeared to you guilty of such conduct, you have greatly misapprehended me.
 I can say, with a clear conscience, in all that I have ever written or spoken respecting yourself, I have tried to remember that, though I am beyond your power and control, I am still accountable to our common Father and Judge, in the sight of whom I believe that I stand acquitted of all intentional misrepresentation against you.
 Of course, I said many hard things respecting yourself; but all has been based upon what I knew of you at the time I was a slave in your family.
 Of the past, therefore, I have nothing to take back; but information concerning you and your household, lately received, makes it unjust and unkind for me to continue the style of remark, in regard to your character, which I primarily adopted.